dayye-n/parking-AI/README.md

 - **Qdrant-backed FastAPI** – `/suggest`, `/insights`, `/timeline`, `/status-board`, and `/dispatch` endpoints hydrate the UI using seeded Dubai/Abu Dhabi/Sharjah zones.
 - **Smart fallbacks** – Frontend mocks mirror the API payloads so the experience stays interactive even when Qdrant isn’t running.
 - **Hackathon-ready copy + stats** – Trust badges, telemetry blurbs, and animated feeds sell the story to judges in seconds.
+- **Claude Opus co-pilot** – Anthropics-powered re-ranking, instant summaries, and an embedded chat so judges can interrogate the AI’s reasoning live.

 ## Project Structure
 ```